DFNValentin/VedPy-CLI/README.md

 - Password protection at the application level
 - Two CLI interfaces
 - All data storage in one secure Local Database with encryption
+- Portability and Security with one USB stick

 ## Requirements and Dependencies